varunkumarp17/ESP8266-Fall-Detection/README.md

-# Patient Fall Detection using ESP8266
+# IOT Patient Fall Detection System using ESP8266

-# IoT Fall Detection System

 ## Introduction
 With increasing age, the risk of falling due to weak bones and other health conditions also increases.
 Immediate assistance after a fall is crucial to prevent severe health complications.
 The *IoT Fall Detection System* is designed to detect falls using sensors and alert caregivers in real time, ensuring timely medical intervention.